erdemyagcii/BBM103-Assignment2/README.md

-# bbm101assignment2
+# bbm101assignment2\n
-A console painter - car game implementation by using python The explanation of the project is in pdf file
+A console painter - car game implementation by using python\n The explanation of the project is in pdf file